Ergodicity of explicit logarithmic cocycles over IETs

-Let $(\pi,\lambda,\tau)$ be a translation structure on a surface $M$ such that $\pi$, $\lambda$ are as in the assumptions of the Lemma and which is generic for $\mathcal{RV}$-induction.
-Abusing the notation, let us denote by $\mathcal I:M\to M$ the hyperelliptic involution on $M$, which can be geometrically seen as a rotation by $\pi$ on the polygonal representation of $(\pi,\lambda,\tau)$ (see \S~\ref{sec:RV}).
-The map $\mathcal I$ has exactly $d+1$ invariant points (centers), where $d$ of these points are the centers of the sides of the polygon $(\pi,\lambda,\tau)$, namely the points
+\begin{proof} Let $(\pi,\lambda,\tau)$ be a translation structure on a surface $M$ such that $(\pi$, $\lambda)$ is as in the lemma statement.
+Abusing the notation, let us denote by $\mathcal I: M\to M$ the hyperelliptic involution on $M$, which can be geometrically seen as a rotation by $180^\circ$ on the polygonal representation of $(\pi,\lambda,\tau)$ (see \S~\ref{sec:RV}).
+The map $\mathcal I$ has exactly $d+1$ {fixed} points: $d$ of these points are the centers of the sides of the polygon $(\pi,\lambda,\tau)$, namely the points